whoisxx/ansible-MacOS-setup/README.md

-This is Easy install setting on MacOS application that I use
+This is Easy install setting on MacOS application that I use.
+There are 2 roles on this ansible, configuration-common is task lists for homebrew install and upate mac-applications role is for install particular applications. you can change main.yml file to customizing your preferences

 # Requirement
 - pip